cyber-boost/helix/legal/pp.md

 "Professional Information" means data related to company affiliation, job title, or other professional details provided in connection with the Software.

 ### 1.05 You or Your
-"You" or "Your" means an individual or Legal Entity (as defined in the Symor Software License Agreement) interacting with the Software or our services.
+"You" or "Your" means an individual or Legal Entity (as defined in the Helix Software License Agreement) interacting with the Software or our services.

 ## Article II - Information Collection